davdroman/swift-builders/README.md

 }
 ```

-We can even annotate our function with the `@DictionaryBuilder` attribute to make the function body behave like the builder body itself (just like `@ViewBuilder`):
+We can even annotate our function with the `@DictionaryBuilder` attribute to make the function body behave like the builder body itself (think `@ViewBuilder`):

 ```swift
 @DictionaryBuilder<String, String>